sohag-mbstu-ict/Natural-Language-Processing-NLP-/README.md

 As we know that NLP is used to build applications such as sentiment analysis, QA systems, languag translation, smart chatbots, voice systems, etc., hence, in order to build them, it becomes vital to understand the pattern in the text.
 The tokens, mentioned above, are very useful in finding and understanding these patterns.
 We can consider tokenization as the base step for other recipes such as stemming and lemmatization.

+As we know that NLP is used to build applications such as sentiment analysis, QA systems, languag translation, smart chatbots, voice systems, etc., hence, in order to build them, it becomes vital to understand the pattern in the text.
+The tokens, mentioned above, are very useful in finding and understanding these patterns.
+We can consider tokenization as the base step for other recipes such as stemming and lemmatization.

 # Stemming:
 Stemming is the process of reducing a word to its word stem that affixes to suffixes and prefixes or to the roots of words known as a lemma.
 Stemming is important in natural language understanding (NLU) and natural language processing (NLP).